Fiserv/transfer-now/docs/getting-started.md

-## How to Sign-In to Developer Studio Portal to Access TransferNow Widget
+## How to Sign-In to Developer Studio Portal

 ### Introduction